U.S. Employment And Work Visas In Ghana

-To be eligible for an immigrant visa, you must be the beneficiary of an approved petition.
+To be eligible for an Employment and Work Visas, you must be the beneficiary of an approved petition.
 The same applies for employment-based immigrant visas.
 To be eligible for immigrant status under the employment-based category, you must be the beneficiary of an approved petition from a prospective employer.
 The employer must file an Immigrant Petition for Alien Worker, Form I-140, with the U.S. Citizenship and Immigration Services (USCIS) for the appropriate employment-based preference category.

 FIRST PREFERENCE IMMIGRANT STATUS